PuffinBlue/josharcher/content/code/Odin-Project/html5-css/2017-12-21-embedding-images-video.md

 date = "2017-12-21T11:36:00Z"
 draft = "false"
-title = "The Odin Project - Embedding Images and Video" description = "A post covering the completion of the Embedding Images and Video assignment from The Odin Project's HTML5 and CSS course." categories = ["Odin Project"] tags = ["Embedding Images and Video","Odin Project - Embedding Images and Video","HTML5 basics", "HTML5 and CSS3 basics"] url = "/code/odin-project-embedding-images-video/" slug = "" pageimage = ""
+title = "The Odin Project - Embedding Images and Video" description = "A post covering the completion of the Embedding Images and Video assignment from The Odin Project's HTML5 and CSS3 course." categories = ["Odin Project"] tags = ["Embedding Images and Video","Odin Project - Embedding Images and Video","HTML5 basics", "HTML5 and CSS3 basics"] url = "/code/odin-project-embedding-images-video/" slug = "" pageimage = "/static/img/2017/12/embeddingimagesvideo.jpg"
 +++
 This post covers my work on the [Embedding Images and Video assignment](https://www.theodinproject.com/courses/html5-and-css3/lessons/embedding-images-and-video) from the [HTML5 and CSS3 course](https://www.theodinproject.com/courses/html5-and-css3) from [The Odin Project](https://www.theodinproject.com/).